 As indicated above, each day’s run will be on a looped trail, which means that everyone will start and finish at the same place, making it unnecessary to have to move your vehicle/dog truck from the start line to the finish line.
 The Mail Run is not a race, participants can take their time and can feel free to stop and enjoy the view.

 On Sunday, the Barkerville Dash - is included as the final leg of that day’s stage.
 Participants may choose to participate in the Barkerville Dash only (see Mail Run Stages).
-The Dash will start at Barkerville, run to One Mile Bridge and return to Barkerville (10 km), with a great “photo-op” finish in front of the Barkerville Post Office.
+The Dash will start at Barkerville, run up the Ground Hog Trail and return to Barkerville (10 km), with a great “photo-op” finish in front of the Barkerville Post Office.
 There will be a shorter route (3 km) for snowshoers and others who do not wish to run the full 10 kilometers.
 The “Dash” is open to dog mushers, skijorers, skiers, runners, kicksledders, bicycles, snowshoers or any other mode of transportation.
 Dog Teams are not to exceed 6 dogs.
 All participants in the “Dash” must provide a prize that will become part of the prize pool….the “Dasher” with the fastest time in each, the long and short, race will get first pick and so on….everyone wins!
 This year there will be a draw prize for all registered Dash participants.
 It is a “sur-prize” with a $200.00 value.
 Must be present at the Wind-Up to win”